signalfx/signalfx-nodejs-collect/README.md

 ...
 ```

 Once `collect.start()` is called, signalfx-collect will start polling for the metrics based on a provided interval in milliseconds.
-You can also collect HTTP request metrics by registering a middleware to your express application as shown in the example.

-Object `config` must be passed when creating a new `SignalFxCollect` instance and may contain following fields:
+When creating a neew `SignalFxCollect` instance, you must pass the `config` object which may contain the following fields:
 + **accessToken** (string, required if **signalFxClient** is not provided) - SignalFx access token as explained above.
 + **signalFxClient** (string, required if **accessToken** is not provided) - SignalFx Ingest client object.
-+ **interval** (int) - Interval rate in milliseconds.
++ **interval** (int) - Interval rate in milliseconds. (**default**: `10000`)
-+ **extraDimensions** (dict) - a map of extra dimensions to be sent with metrics and events. empty dictionary by default.
++ **extraDimensions** (dict) - a dictionary of additional dimensions sent with metrics and events.
+Default is an empty dictionary.

+Below are the metrics sent by SignalFx Node.js Collect:

 ## Metrics
 - `nodejs.cpu.utilization.system` (*gauge*)